ronitmotivaras/Air-Switch/README.md

 Light Bulb
 Motor Driver (L298N)
 Relay Module
 ⚠️ Limitations
 Wi-Fi Dependency: Requires connection to the same Wi-Fi network.
 Limited Range: Operates within the Wi-Fi signal range of the NodeMCU.
-No
+No User Authentication: Cannot differentiate between users.
 🛠️ Setup Instructions
-Upload the firmware to NodeMCU using the Arduino IDE.
+Upload the firmware to the NodeMCU using the Arduino IDE.
 Install and run the Flutter app on your mobile device.
 🤝 Contributions
 Contributions are welcome!
 Feel free to open an issue or submit a pull request to improve the project.